-ACT, Inc. has been selected as the college admissions exam vendor for 2020-2021, and can be renewed for an additional two years.
+ACT, Inc. has been selected as the college admissions exam vendor for the 2023-2024 school year.

 KDE's primary use of the college admissions exam is to measure students' level of readiness for college in core academic content areas.
 Meeting benchmarks on the ACT is one-way students may demonstrate academic readiness in the Postsecondary Readiness indicator of the state's accountability system for schools.